Risk Level Assessment for 2025-26

 How Are Fiscal Risk Rating Levels Determined?

 The system was revamped in 2023-24 to allow for a more evenly distributed point system.
-However, the system has increased from 16 to 20 indicators for 2024-25 with no single indicator being weighted more than 6%.
+For the school year 2024-25, there were 20 indicators to make sure no area counted more than 6%.
+The number of indicators has increased to 25 for the 2025-26 ratings.
+Here’s what is new:

 How Can I Access My Charter’s Risk Designation Report?